MathijsHofkens/OfficeDocs-MicrosoftSearch/MicrosoftSearch/azure-file-share-connector.md

 For more information, see [Troubleshooting Guide](troubleshoot-azure-file-share-connector.md).

 ## Next Steps
-After publishing your connector, you can review the status under **Data sources** in the [admin center](https://admin.microsoft.com).
+After publishing your connector, you can review the status in the **Agents and connectors** section of the [admin center](https://admin.microsoft.com).
 To learn how to make updates and deletions, see [Manage your connector](manage-connector.md).

 If you have issues or want to provide feedback, see [Microsoft Graph support](https://developer.microsoft.com/graph/support).